Preparing for College: Guiding Your Students Through Financial Aid Options & FAFSA

 Financial aid is funded by various sources, such as federal and state agencies, colleges, high schools, foundations, and corporations.
 In order to be granted financial aid, students must complete the Free Application for Federal Student Aid (FAFSA) by answering a series of questions regarding family makeup and finances.
 States and colleges also use this data to award eligibility for their own financial assistance.
 Once the aid is offered, students have the ability to accept or deny the offer.

 Below are the various types of financial aid students can apply for and receive.
-It is essential for them to know the difference, especially between those that are gifted and those that must be paid back with interest.
+It’s essential for students and families to know the difference, especially between financial aid that is gifted and aid that must be paid back with interest.

 Federal Student Loans

-These fixed-rate loans from the government are the main source of granted financial aid.
+Federal Student Loans are fixed-rate loans from the government and are the main source of granted financial aid.
 It is important to stress to students and families that before a loan is accepted, they must understand all of the conditions and their own responsibilities.

 Federal Grants